AJ Styles Theme Song Could Have Him Cornered Into Prosperity Gospel

 While the clash between Cena and Styles in the ring is an idea that is highly accessible – and given that John has already lost three matches to AJ – the current WWE Champion might give AJ the upper-hand in his faith.

 As opposed to Cena, AJ Styles is more public about his faith.
 Much like Vice President-elect Mike Pence, the wrestler has a similar slogan where he says “God is first and his family is second.”
 Judging from the story linked to above about the origins of his Christianity, his view goes unchallenged.
-The use of a Christian hip-hop track for seven years that’s referred to in the mentioned article, is a further indication of him wanting to have his faith reinforced through a previous theme song, which he used for seven years of his career.
+The use of a Christian hip-hop track for seven years that’s referred to in the mentioned article is a further indication of him wanting to have his faith reinforced through a previous theme song, which he used for seven years of his career.

-But this also comes back to the creators of his new track CFO$.
-Without asking AJ Styles about the history of Christian hip-hop, it’s easy to assume that just by the dollar sign at the end of the name of the music makers alone, that this reinforces some support for prosperity-gospel.
+But this also comes back to CFO$, the creators of his new track.
+Without asking AJ Styles about the history of Christian hip-hop, it’s easy to assume that just by the dollar sign at the end of the name of the music makers alone, this reinforces some support for prosperity-gospel.

 Prosperity gospel is a hard movement to ignore as it’s produced from the pulpits of wealthy Christian churches.
-The WWE is a billion dollar industry where anyone with the kind of faith that AJ Styles is engaged in, could fit in with and be inspiring.
+The WWE is a billion dollar industry where anyone with the kind of faith that AJ Styles is engaged in could fit in and be inspiring.

 Not that CFO$ are at all deeply involved in faith-based initiatives.
 As the official music creators for the WWE, their job is to create a theme for the wrestling character entering the stage.
 But with a $ sign at the end of their name, the rejection of such symbolism would be going too far against the grain.